albirrkarim/react-speech-highlight-demo/README.md

 <br/>

-The price is $70 USD.
+The current price is $70 USD an will be $94 on 9 May 2024

 I accept various payment method: